-Key Knowledge Point BOK Reference Study Guide Material Which of the following assessment techniques can be utilized to assess the status of the safety climate in the workplace?
-OSH Metrics, Reporting and Statistics Janicak, Christopher A. (2015) Safety Metrics Tools and Techniques for Measuring Safety Performance Third Edition Fault Tree Analysis is a top down procedure that identifies undesirable events and their contributing factors.
+Key Knowledge Point BO Reference Study Guide Material Which of the following assessment techniques can be utilized to assess the status of the safety climate in the workplace? g Christopher A. Fault Tree Analysis is a top down procedure that identifies undesirable events and their contributing factors.
 Once a tree has been developed, probabilities of failures can be determined for individual components in the tree.
 With the individual probabilities, overall probabilities of failures can be calculated for the event paths using Boolean algebra.
 Procedure Analysis can be used to examine the steps in a procedure or task.
 Procedure Analysis requires the task to be broken down into individual steps.
 For each step, the hazards are identified and control measures for each hazard determined.
 Procedure Analysis can be expanded to include the use of reliabilities for individual steps that can be ultimately used to determine overall reliability for completing the job task.
 For a safety program to be effective, the safety climate needs to be supportive of the program.
 The safety climate includes management, workers, the physical equipment in the workplace, and the interfaces between the people and the environment.
-Perception surveys can be assess include management support for safety and employees' attitudes and beliefs about safety.
+Perception surveys can assess include management support for safety and employees' attitudes and beliefs about safety.
 Environmental conditions and interfaces between equipment and workers can be assessed using various system safety techniques.
 Examples of system safety techniques include root cause analysis and failure modes and effects analysis.
 Failure Modes and Effects Analysis (FMEA) examines systems, element by element (System Safety Society 1997, 3-111).
 The analysis procedure requires the identification of the individual components that make up the system under examination.
 With the components identified, the modes in which the component failures as well as the effects that failure has upon the system are determined.
 A further step to the FMEA procedure is the examination of the risk associated with the failure.
-The risk, also referred to as criticality, provides the investigators with a method of ranking the hazards in the system and providing a method for
+The risk, also referred to as criticality, provides the investigators with a method of ranking the hazards in the system and providing a method for pr